Maria Hadden: Public health

 During the COVID-19 pandemic, Hadden coordinated with state representative Kelly Cassidy and local community groups to create the Rogers Park community response team.
 The team's stated goal is to help Rogers Park residents stay informed and access resources needed amid the social distancing and shelter-in-place measures in place during the crisis.
 They have offered informational resources online, set up a hotline for residents to request advice, and volunteers trained to safely deliver groceries and prescriptions.

 In August 2021, Hadden pushed for the Chicago Park District to install life rings at lakefront beaches and parks, following a drowning death and ongoing efforts by neighborhood residents.
 The Park District installed life rings in Rogers Park in September 2021 and pledged to add additional devices along the lakefront in subsequent months.

+Crime

+On March 19, 2026, Hadden referred to the killing of Sheridan Gorman, an 18-year-old college freshman attending Loyola University Chicago, as a "wrong place, wrong time" incident.
+The alleged killer is an illegal alien unlawfully residing in the United States.
+Amid controversy and threats related to this comment, Hadden temporarily closed her ward office on March 26, 2026, due to safety concerns.

 Committees

-During the 2019–23 term, Hadden is a member of eight standing committees in the City Council: economic, capital, and technology development; ethics and government oversight; environmental protection and energy; housing and real estate; human relations and health; special events, cultural affairs, and recreation; zoning, landmarks, and building standards; and committees and rules.
+During the 2019–23 term, Hadden was a member of eight standing committees in the City Council: economic, capital, and technology development; ethics and government oversight; environmental protection and energy; housing and real estate; human relations and health; special events, cultural affairs, and recreation; zoning, landmarks, and building standards; and committees and rules.

+During the 2023–27 term, Hadden has been the chair of the Committee on Environmental Protection and Energy and the vice-chair of the Committee on Ethics and Government Oversight.
+She has also been a member of six other standing committees: immigrant and refugee rights; housing and real estate; health and human relations; public safety; budget and government operations; and committees and rules.